 Having just finished Dark Nights Metal, by the phenomenal creative team of Scott Snyder and Greg Capullo, I can confidently say, yet again, that this is the case here.
-Snyder is one of, if not THE greatest writers of his generation, and his pairing with Capullo when New 52 launched in 2011 was the one bright spot in the entire line, indeed, a revelation!
-Snyder’s Batman was fresh, original, dark and moody but with plenty of heart, and always with great art, panel layouts, dialogue, you name it.
-It moved the character of Batman forward in a way that, for my money, hadn’t been done in twenty years (Grant Morrison’s popular but, for me, overrated run notwithstanding), while still remaining within the space that he needs to reside in as a character.
-Despite being fairly new to comics and, in Capullo’s case, having been out of the industry spotlight for a long time, they made it look easy.
+Snyder is one of, if not THE greatest writer of his generation, and his pairing on Batman with Capullo when New 52 launched in 2011 was the one bright spot in the entire line- indeed, a revelation!
+In this book I found Scott Snyder’s portrayal of Wonder Woman to be good, as was his Batman (even if it did elevate the character to nearly Morrison-esque levels of ability).
+Superman, on the other hand?
+Again, not so much.

 In Superman’s heyday, writers often assumed that part of his abilities was “super intelligence” or, at the very least, knowing how to reason his way out of a problem (he is an award winning journalist, after all!).
 In the greatest Superman stories, rarely does the Man of Steel go off on a villain at the drop of a hat, if ever.
 An out of control Superman, one that’s prone to violence and relying on others around him to tell him what to do, just isn’t Superman.